Hour Angle at Sunrise and Sunset Solution

 What is Hour Angle at Sunrise and Sunset?

 The Hour Angle at Sunrise and Sunset formula is defined as a measure of the angular distance between the sun at the local solar time and the sun at solar noon and is represented as ω = acos(-tan(Φ-β)*tan(δ)) or Hour angle = acos(-tan(Latitude Angle-Tilt Angle)*tan(Declination Angle)).
-Latitude Angle is defined as the angle between the sun's rays and its projection on the horizontal surface, Tilt Angle is the angle between the inclined slope and the horizontal plane & The declination angle of the sun is the angle between the equator and a line drawn from the centre of the Earth to the centre of the sun.
+Latitude Angle is the angle between a line to a point on the surface of the Earth and the equatorial plane, Tilt Angle is the angle between the horizontal plane and the line of sight to an object or a point in the horizontal plane & Declination Angle is the angle between the magnetic field lines and the horizontal plane at a particular location on the Earth's surface.

 How to calculate Hour Angle at Sunrise and Sunset?